Step 3: Responding to a formal grievance

-Your workplace should have its own formal grievance procedure.
+Your organisation should have its own formal grievance procedure.
 This should follow the Acas Code of Practice for disciplinary and grievance procedures, as a minimum.

-If your workplace does not have a formal procedure, you should follow the Acas Code.
+If your organisation does not have a formal procedure, you should follow the Acas Code.

 Where possible, the person who handles the grievance procedure should have had training.
 Acas offers training in handling grievance procedures.